volkamerlab/volkamerlab_org/content/projects/kinodata-3D.md

   link: https://nextaid.cs.uni-saarland.de/
 ---

-Structural machine learning models require large datasets for training.
-As such datasets are unavailable, we assess the use of in-silico structural docking data for machine learning.
-To this end, we perform template docking on a large kinase activity dataset (kinodata).
-We extensively compare affinity prediction models with access to the 3D complexes to various baseline models without access to this structure.
-We observe an increased performance of the model trained on the docked complexes.
+Machine learning - and especially deep learning - models require large datasets for training.
+As such datasets, especially those containing protein-ligand-complex information - are more rare in the drug design landscape, we assess the use of _in silico_ structural docking data for machine learning.

+To this end, we perform template docking using the OpenEye software on a large kinase activity dataset (kinodata) following the complex generation pipeline developed in kinoml.

+To asses the performance gain of using generated structural data, we extensively compare affinity prediction models with access to the 3D complexes to various baseline models without access to this structure.
+Overall, we observe an increased performance of the model trained on the docked complexes.

 <!--more-->